nielsmaerten/aspen/PLAN.md

 ASPEN_SET_DOCTYPE="true"
 ASPEN_ALLOW_NEW_DOCTYPES="false"
 ASPEN_ALLOW_NEW_CORRESPONDENTS="false"
+ASPEN_UPLOAD_ORIGINAL="false"
+ASPEN_DEV_RUN_INTEGRATION="false"
 ```

 ## Notes
 - Tags `$ai-queue`, `$ai-processed`, and `$ai-review` are default, but can be overridden using env vars
+- ASPEN_UPLOAD_ORIGINAL controls whether the original PDF is uploaded to the AI provider (if supported) instead of just the extracted text.
+This can improve accuracy for providers that support it.
+- ASPEN_DEV_RUN_INTEGRATION controls whether the integration test that calls a real Paperless instance is run.
+This should only be true in CI or when you specifically want to test against a real instance.